Eleven holiday apartments without a license in Palma's Old Town – why the listings remain online

 Why enforcement fails — a look behind the scenes

 Often it's not just a lack of will, but structural hurdles: staff shortages in municipal departments, long legal proceedings, and the difficulty of quickly stopping income flows.
-Platforms list properties worldwide automatically; they usually only respond to specific reports, and legally available measures can take days to weeks.
+Platforms list properties worldwide automatically; they usually only respond to specific reports, and legally available measures can take days to weeks, a dynamic underscored by an analysis pointing to nearly 8,000 unregistered holiday apartments.

 Less noticed is another point: the ownership structure.
 Owners and operators are sometimes obscured through shell companies or managers.
 This not only complicates legal enforcement but also the effort to quickly block income.